uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 -**Development**: Implement end to end game features in a time and performance efficient manner with the goal of creating usable and fun experience for the player.
 -**Business**: Launch the game on the target platforms app store with a clear plan how and why the game will make money in the market.

-For information about the first GameLab refer to: https://site.uit.no/tromsogamelab/
+For information about the first GameLab: https://site.uit.no/tromsogamelab/

+A list of games and screenshots developed in the first round of the GameLab: https://site.uit.no/tromsogamelab/student-projects/

 ## Administrative information